 So if you are considering to take on the challenge of hiking up to the Hollywood Sign yourself, this is where you’ll going to want to go.

-Because right next to Griffith Observatory there are a lot of hiking trails that go through the Griffith Parc of which a couple of them will directly lead you to the Hollywood Sign.
+Because right next to Griffith Observatory there are a lot of hiking trails that go through the Griffith Park of which a couple of them will directly lead you to the Hollywood Sign.
 You can find out which is the perfect route for you here: https://www.hikespeak.com/california/la/griffith-park-hollywood-sign-hikes/

 Since we got to the hiking trail so early in the morning there were barely any people out yet and the sun was not burning down on us either.
 We were actually really lucky because due to the suns position a lot of hills and trees provided us with shade while we made our way up.
-You definitely want to make sure that you are wearing sunscreen though otherwise you’ll come back sun burned!
+You definitely want to make sure that you are wearing sunscreen though otherwise you’ll come back sunburned!

-Since the hike does take about 1 and 1/2 hours one way you’re going to want to wear good and sturdy shoes, we also wore sport gear to make the walking more comfortable.
+Since the hike does take about 1 and a 1/2 hours one way you’re going to want to wear good and sturdy shoes, we also wore sport gear to make the walking more comfortable.

 Lastly you’re going to want to make sure that you bring enough water and maybe also some snacks.
 There are a lot of possibilities to sit down on benches and tables throughout the trail to take short breaks and also enjoy the breathtaking views that you’ll get of downtown LA!

 When we got to the Hollywood Sign we were the only people up there and it seemed like the landmark was so close that we could reach it.
-In reality it was still a couple kilometres away but there was nothing in between the viewing platform and the sign which made it seem much closer than it was.
+In reality it was still a kilometer away but there was nothing in between the viewing platform and the sign which made it seem much closer than it was.

-Like you can imagine yourself going down was a lot easier that hiking up and it felt like time was passing way faster.
+Like you can imagine yourself, going down was a lot easier that hiking up and it felt like time was passing way faster.
 By the time we started heading back downhill to Griffith Observatory it was around 8:20.
 On our way down a lot of people were walking by us who were just starting their hike to the Hollywood Sign.
 So if you want to enjoy a peaceful morning hike I’d definitely recommend coming early in the morning.

 As for myself I am really happy that I got to cross this off my bucket list and I’d actually consider hiking back up there when I’m back one day!